-This is a guide about what each of these values mean.
+This is a guide about what each of these values means.

 Search engines do not only rank websites, they rank web pages.
 This is where XML sitemaps step in.
 As the name suggests, an XML sitemap is a map of your website that the search engine crawlers will use as a guide while going through your website.

 The sitemap generator by XML-sitemaps.com is a great tool that would automatically generate a sitemap for you.
 Once that is done, make sure the sitemap follows the standard sitemap protocol, and also that it mentions all the pages you found during the crawl test conducted earlier.
 Once this is done, it is time to upload the sitemap to your web server and relevant webmaster tools.